EmilStenstrom/friendlybit/posts/2006-02-13-extra-fluid-layouts-with-javascript.md

 }
 ```

-Ok, now we know the width of some text in it&#8217;s non formated state.
+Ok, now we know the width of some text in it's non formated state.
 Next up is to scale it as much as needed.

 ```js
 function scaleUp(elem, targetWidth) {